Oregon State Council By Laws

 ARTICLE X Approval

-10.1 All amendments approved shall take effect at the closing of the next Annual Conclave.
+10.1 All amendments approved shall take effect at the closing of the next Legislative session.

 ARTICLE XI Amendments

-11.1 If the vote at the Annual Conclave on a proposed amendment is by two-thirds in favor, it shall be declared adopted.
-But, if there shall be a majority vote favorable failing to reach two-thirds, it shall lie over for one year and be published with the proceedings of the Conclave, and at the next Annual Conclave, if it receives a majority vote in favor, it shall be declared adopted and henceforth be part of these By-Laws.
+11.1 If the vote at the Annual Legislative session on a proposed amendment is by two-thirds in favor, it shall be declared adopted.
+But, if there shall be a majority vote favorable failing to reach two-thirds, it shall lie over for one year and be published in the proceedings of the Legislative session, and at the next Annual Conclave, if it receives a majority vote in favor, it shall be declared adopted and henceforth be part of these By-Laws.

-11.2 Any proposed amendment to these By-Laws shall be submitted and/or forwarded to the Committee Chairman of the Jurisprudence Committee, at least 60 days before the annual Oregon State Council Conclave of each year.
+11.2 Any proposed amendment to these By-Laws shall be submitted and/or forwarded to the Committee Chairman of the Jurisprudence Committee, at least 60 days before the annual Oregon State Council Legislative session of each year.

 ARTICLE XII Rules of the Order